rkonoplev/dniester/README.md

 ```

 **Benefits:**
-- **Professional Teams**: Use only the API → maximum flexibility
+- **Professional Teams**: Use only the API for maximum flexibility.
-- **Small Media**: Deploy everything "out of the box" → simplicity
+- **Startups & Small Teams**: Deploy everything "out of the box" for simplicity.
-- **No Vendor Lock-in**: You're not tied to our frontend, but we provide a starting template
+- **No Vendor Lock-in**: You're not tied to our frontend, but we provide a starting template.

 ## 🚀 Quick Start